Ever struggled to stop yourself from doing something that you know is bad for your business?

 2. Seek Feedback

-One way to avoid sunk cost fallacy is to seek and incorporate feedback from multiple sources.
+One way to avoid the sunk cost fallacy is to seek and incorporate feedback from multiple sources.
 This helps counteract the tendency to escalate commitment to a project due to the sunk costs already incurred.

 By seeking honest and objective feedback, decision-makers can gain a more accurate picture of the costs and benefits of continuing to invest in a project and make more informed decisions about whether or not to continue.